anantyash9/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 As a first step, I decided to convert the images to grayscale because color is not really required to identify a traffic sign.

-After Greyscaling I noticed that some of the examples were too dark to see and greyscaling them was making them worse.
+After Grayscaling I noticed that some of the examples were too dark to see and greyscaling them was making them worse.
 I used OpenCV's CLAHE (Contrast Limited Adaptive Histogram Equalization) function after greyscaling to improve the overall contrast.

+![alt text][image5]
 ![alt text][image6]
 ![alt text][image7]
 ![alt text][image8]